flerpan01/containeR-bulk-RNAseq/README.md

 # README

-Singularity image with pre-installed libraries for running bulk RNA-seq analysis
+Singularity image with pre-installed libraries for running bulk RNA-seq analysis in [`R`](https://www.r-project.org/).

 The included libraries: